thomas9911/datadog_dev_server/README.md

 An excuse to use an udp server

-A simple StatD server, that supports DogStatsD format as well.
+A simple StatsD server, that supports DogStatsD format as well.
 Prints to a file or just the console, or both.

 ## Help text